MSc Pharmaceutical Technology and Quality Assurance / Course details

 Coursework and assessment

-Each unit has a designated leader who is responsible for individual assessments, under the guidance of the course director.
+Each unit has a designated leadership team who are responsible for individual assessments, under the guidance of the course director.
 All assessments will be monitored and reviewed by the exam board.

-You must satisfy the course requirements in Year 1 before you can proceed to Year 2 of the course.
+You must satisfy the course requirements in each year before you can proceed to the next year of the course.

 Course content for year 1